Random musings of Dr. M Sathya Prasad

 • Trust, but not fully.

-• I admire biased people than neutral ones.
+• I admire biased people more than neutral ones.
 I find the latter opportunistic parasites.
 They don’t take a stand and generally lack ideals.
 I especially despise those who have taken help from me and take a neutral stand in a dispute between me and someone else.
 I love those who take sides.
 At least they take a stand, unlike these spineless neutral ones!

-• It is noble to give meaning to other’s lives
+• It is noble to give meaning to others’ lives

-• I can’t agree more with the guy who likened the love of a woman to a fresh and glistening morning dew drop which has equal probability to land on a rose petal as on a turd.
+• I can’t agree more with the guy who likened the love of a woman to a fresh and glistening morning dew drop, which has equal probability to land on a rose petal as on a turd.

 • You might not have inherited heaven; at least you could create one around you!